abhushanaj/Fictitious-Client-Code/Fylo-Dark-Theme-Landing-Page/style-guide.md

 - [IcoMoon](https://icomoon.io/)
 - [Ionicons](https://ionicons.com/)

-Features
-Team
-Sign In

-All your files in one secure location, accessible anywhere.

-Fylo stores all your most important files in one secure location.
-Access them wherever you need, share and collaborate with friends family, and co-workers.

-Get Started

 Access your files, anywhere

 The ability to use a smartphone, tablet, or computer to access your account means your